chieffoley/public/_posts/2025-08-19-switzerland-day-3.md

 ![31](/images/2025-08-19-switzerland-day-3/switzerland-day-3-31.jpg)
 _&nbsp; <a href='{% link photo_info/pi-2025-08-19-switzerland-day-3-31.md %}'><i class='fa fa-info-circle' style='font-size: 0.73em;'></i></a>_

-In the photo below, you can sort of see where the trail takes a sharp left turn and heads down.
+If you were to continue down there, you would walk along the ridges like the man in the next photo is doing.
+He might be difficult to see, so I'll give you a zoomed-in photo below it.

 <a href='javascript:void(0);' name='pic-32'></a>
 ![32](/images/2025-08-19-switzerland-day-3/switzerland-day-3-32.jpg)
 _&nbsp; <a href='{% link photo_info/pi-2025-08-19-switzerland-day-3-32.md %}'><i class='fa fa-info-circle' style='font-size: 0.73em;'></i></a>_

 Okay, let me highlight him for you.
-Here is a zoomed in picture below.
+Here is the zoomed-in picture below.

 <a href='javascript:void(0);' name='pic-33'></a>
 ![33](/images/2025-08-19-switzerland-day-3/switzerland-day-3-33.jpg)